In Swingvy, we auto-calculate the SDL amount for you in the Month-end payroll.

 Under the SDL Act, employers are required to contribute SDL for all employees* up to the first $4,500 of each employee's total monthly wages at a levy rate of 0.25% or a minimum of $2 (for total wages of $800 or less), whichever is higher.

-* Employees include full-time, casual, part-time, temporary and foreign employees rendering services wholly or partly in Singapore.
+* Employees include full-time, casual, part-time, temporary, and foreign employees rendering services wholly or partly in Singapore.

 1. The SDL must be paid within the 14th day of a month for the previous month.
-For example: If you want to pay the SDL of June, then you have to pay it by July 14.
+For example: If you want to pay the SDL for June, then you have to pay it by July 14.

 2. You will be penalized with an extra of 10% per annum on the total outstanding amount of SDL for late payment.

 In Swingvy, you might find some discrepancies if the payroll report is compared to the CPF file (on the CPF website).
 The difference is caused by The Skill Development Levy (SDL).
 It is part of the SDL file format that requires the final amount of SDL will be rounded down to zero at the organization level in the report.
 Hence, you shouldn't worry about this and you can proceed with your submission accordingly.

 You can check/view the final SDL contribution amount in Swingvy at: